fatihkc/ansible-vagrant-roles/sonarqube/README.md

-## Install SonarQube with Ansible
+## Install Prometheus and Grafana with Ansible

-With this playbook you can simply install SonarQube on Vagrant virtual machines.
-You will install Java 11, PostgreSQL 12 and SonarQube 8.1.
+With this playbook you can simply install Prometheus and Grafana on Vagrant virtual machines.
+You will install Prometheus 2.16, node_exporter 0.18 and Grafana 6.2.

 Prerequisites;